How to Request for Meeting Appointment (with Examples)

 The main body

-The body of the letter comes next and this contains the reasons for writing the letter.
+The body of the letter comes next and this contains the reasons for writing it.
 This may be in three to five paragraphs, containing five to six lines each.
-The paragraphs can be either block or indented format.
+The paragraphs can be in block or indented format.

-The body of a meeting appointment letter should contain the venue of the meeting, a concise and brief description of the reason for the meeting, the date of the appointment, suggested meeting duration, date of a possible follow-up meeting, and what the people attending may gain from the meeting.
-To gain a reader’s attention easily one may consider using phrases such as; “Please note that”, “Please consider” etc
+The body should contain the venue of the meeting, a concise and brief description of the reason for the meeting, the date of the appointment, the suggested meeting duration, the date of a possible follow-up meeting, and what the people attending may gain from the meeting.
+To gain a reader’s attention easily, one may consider using phrases such as “Please note that”, “Please consider,” etc

 Conclusion

-Some writing tips of appointment letters are as below;
+Some writing tips for appointment letters are as below:

-• The length of the letter should not exceed one page.
+• The length of the letter should be at least one page.

-• The language used in the letter should be simple and not use any broken words in the language being used.
+• The language used in the letter should be simple and not use any broken words.

 • The letters should be typed to avoid dirty work presented through handwritten letters.